 At sunrise, as the Bodhisatta traveled to his park, a wise brahmin stopped him and wanted to recite four ancient verses given by Kassapa Buddha (the Buddha from before the era of Gautama, the present Buddha).
 The Bodhisatta was very eager to hear them, but he could not be late to bathe, so he promised to return later.

-As the Bodhisatta stepped out of his bath, the cannibal king jumped out of the water with a fearsome yell and ran off with him on his shoulder, leaping over the eight-meter-tall wall to make his escape.
-When they were beyond the chance of rescue, the cannibal king stopped running.
+As the Bodhisatta finished his bath, the cannibal king jumped out of the water with a fearsome yell and ran off with him on his shoulder, leaping over the eight-meter-tall wall to escape.
+After three leagues, when they were beyond the chance of rescue, the cannibal king slowed to a walk.
 He felt tears falling on him and asked the Bodhisatta if he wept for fear of death or for the fate of his family.
-He answered it was because he didn’t want to die with a promise (returning to meet the brahmin with the verses) unfulfilled.
+Neither, he answered: he cried because he didn’t want to die with a promise (returning to meet the brahmin with the verses) unfulfilled.

-He asked for his release and vowed to come to the forest on his own the next morning.
-The cannibal king was skeptical, but the Bodhisatta explained that death was preferable to living with the sin of a broken promise, and because they had been friends in the past, he should know the Bodhisatta was impeccably honest.
-So the Bodhisatta was set free and he rushed back to the city where people rejoiced when they saw he was safe.
+The Bodhisatta asked for his release and vowed to come to the forest on his own the next morning.
+The cannibal king was skeptical, but the Bodhisatta explained that death was preferable to living with the sin of a broken promise; and because they had been friends in the past, he should know that the Bodhisatta was impeccably honest.
+So the Bodhisatta was set free, and he rushed back to the city where people rejoiced when they saw he was safe.
 He went straight to the palace and summoned the brahmin with the verses, seating him on a valuable throne and giving him scented garlands.
 After eating, the brahmin took out a beautiful book and read four verses about virtue and impermanence.
-The Bodhisatta was delighted to hear these words of wisdom and while the brahmin requested just one hundred coins per verse, the Bodhisatta declared them worth a thousand each.
-Then the Bodhisatta gave the throne back to his father and with the whole city stirred by sadness, he walked back to the forest.
+The Bodhisatta was delighted to hear these words of wisdom, and while the brahmin requested just one hundred coins per verse, the Bodhisatta declared them worth a thousand each.
+Then the Bodhisatta gave the throne back to his father, and with the whole city stirred by sadness, he walked to the forest.

 A fire was roaring when the Bodhisatta arrived at the cannibal king’s home.
 The Bodhisatta rebuked his wickedness and spoke fearlessly to him about the blessings of righteousness.
-Impressed by his manner and his words, the cannibal king decided he could not eat his old friend, or else his head would explode into seven pieces.
-Then by request, the Bodhisatta recited the four special verses he had just heard.
-When finished, gods shouted applause from heaven and the cannibal king was filled with joy, granting the Bodhisatta four wishes as a reward.
+Impressed by his manner and his words, the cannibal king worried that his head would explode into seven pieces if he ate his old friend, so he decided not to do it.
+Then by request, the Bodhisatta recited the four special verses he had just heard, and gods shouted applause from heaven and the cannibal king was filled with joy, granting the Bodhisatta four wishes as a reward.

-Knowing this was his opportunity to cleverly convert the cannibal king back to righteousness, for his first wish the Bodhisatta prayed for the cannibal king to live safe and sound for another hundred years, and this generosity made the cannibal king glad at heart.
+Knowing this was his opportunity to cleverly convert the cannibal king back to righteousness, for his first wish, the Bodhisatta prayed for the cannibal king to live safe and sound for another hundred years; and this act of generosity made the cannibal king glad at heart.
 For his second wish, he asked for the one hundred captive kings to be set free and never eaten, and the cannibal king agreed.
-Worried the cannibal king might still kill or enslave them, for his third wish the Bodhisatta wanted the kings safely returned to their kingdoms, and again the cannibal king agreed.
+Worried that the cannibal king might still kill or enslave them, for his third wish, the Bodhisatta wanted the kings safely returned to their kingdoms, and again the cannibal king agreed.

-When the cannibal king’s son, who ascended the throne after his father was banished, and the commander-in-chief heard they were coming, they closed the city gates are mustered their troops.
-Only the Bodhisatta was let in and he assured all the city’s leaders their former king was rehabilitated and fully established in righteousness; the people were in no danger.
-Agreeing to offer forgiveness, the cannibal king was given a bath, a barber, and new clothes and then led into the city to a great welcome and reestablished on the throne.
+When the cannibal king’s son, who had ascended the throne after his father was banished, and the commander-in-chief heard they were coming, they closed the city gates and mustered their troops.
+Only the Bodhisatta was let in, and he assured all the city’s leaders that their former king was rehabilitated and fully established in righteousness; the people were in no danger.
+People trusted the Bodhisatta, and they forgave the cannibal king.
+He was given a bath, a barber, and new clothes, and then led into the city to a great welcome and reestablished on the throne.

 In the Lifetime of the Buddha

-The cannibal king was an earlier birth of Angulimala, a dreaded bandit who cut off a finger of each person he murdered and wore it around his neck.
-The Buddha converted him to virtue and he reached arahantship and became one of the Buddha’s eighty chief elders.
+The cannibal king was an earlier birth of Angulimala, a dreaded bandit who cut off a finger of each person he murdered and wore them around his neck, and who later became an enlightened disciple of the Buddha.

 One time the Buddha heard some of his disciples discussing how great he was for being able to convert such an evil person.
-But the Buddha said it was no great task for one who is enlightened; it was much more impressive that he converted him in the past when he had less refined knowledge, and he told them this story.
+But the Buddha said it was no great task for one who is enlightened; it was much more impressive that he converted Angulimala in a past life when he had less refined knowledge.
+He told them this story to explain.

 The commander-in-chief, the brahmin who recited the verses, the tree fairy, and Indra were earlier births of Sariputta, Ananda, Maha Kassapa, and Anuruddha, four of the Buddha’s top disciples.
-The Bodhisatta’s father and mother were the Buddha’s father and birth mother and the kings for the sacrifice were followers of the Buddha.
+The Bodhisatta’s father and mother were earlier births of the Buddha’s father and birth mother, and the kings for the sacrifice were earlier births of followers of the Buddha.